SirajRafique/Rock-Paper-Scissors/README.md

 ## Introduction

+Rock Paper Scissors is a python terminal game, which runs in Code Institute's mock terminal on Heroku.

-Welcome to my third project.
-A text based game, written completely in python for people of all ages.
+A classic text based game for people of all ages.

-This is a classic game of rock, paper and scissors.
 The aim is to use logical considerations, compete and try to win against the computer.

-The command-line application has been deployed to a cloud-based platform.
+To play, the user simply chooses from either rock, paper or scissors.
+Rock smashes scissors, paper eats rock and scissors cuts paper.

 You can view it [here](https://ms3-rock-paper-scissors.herokuapp.com/)